 Conduct preliminary archaeological investigations with the National Park Service in the U.S. Virgin Islands over a two-week period while enrolled in ANTH 275 Public Archaeology.

 When: January 5-19, 2014.

 Where: Cinnamon Bay, St John, U.S. Virgin Islands.

-Prerequisites: Students enrolling in ANTH 275 Public Archaeology for Spring 2014 must have completed ANTH 110.
-Prehistory and Archaeology and receive permission from the instructor.
+Prerequisites: Students enrolling in ANTH 275 Public Archaeology for spring 2014 must have completed ANTH 110.
+Prehistory and Archaeology and received permission from the instructor.
 Preference will be given to students who have additional instruction in archaeological method or other field-based coursework.

-To apply: Contact Shannon Fie for application materials.
+To apply: Contact Shannon Fie for application information.
 Once admitted, students will need to file an on-line application.

 Field School contacts: Shannon Fie, Anthropology

-General program schedule: Monday through Friday, 8am-5pm will be spend working with the NPS archaeologist.
-Monday thru Friday evenings and Saturday afternoon will include lab work, readings, and group discussions.
+General program schedule: Monday through Friday, 8am-5pm will be spent working with the NPS archaeologist.
+Monday thru Friday evenings and Saturday mornings will include lab work, readings, and group discussions.
 Students will have Saturday evening and all of Sunday to relax.